FlowCI/docs/en/README.md

 ## What is flow.ci?

-flow.ci is an open-source CI/CD automation server that designed for reducing the complexity and increasing user experience.
+flow.ci is an open-source CI/CD automation server that designed for setting up a self-hosted CI/CD service with the easiest, fastest and most painless way.
 It supports high availability, multiple building environment, and scalability with dynamic agents.

 - __High Availability__